-When you buy property with someone else in England and Wales, one of the first decisions you’ll face is how you want to legally own it.
-This choice—between joint tenants and tenants in common—can have a lasting impact on what happens to your share of the property if you pass away, and how you plan your estate.
+When you buy property with someone else in England and Wales, one of the first—and most important—decisions you’ll face is how you want to legally own it.
+This choice, between joint tenants and tenants in common, can have a lasting impact on what happens to your share of the property if you pass away, how you plan your estate, and even how you manage the property during your lifetime.
+Many people don’t realise the full implications until it’s too late, so it’s worth taking the time to understand the differences and potential pitfalls.

 Joint Tenants